hirosystems/platform-template-fundraising-dapp/README.md

 - Lets an authorized address update prices
 - Errors if prices get too stale (>24h old)

 The fundraising contract uses the price feed to convert crypto donations into USD value to check if campaigns hit their goals.

-A script calling `price-feed.clar` needs to be called regularly to keep the prices updated.
+When you deploy this app to Testnet/Mainnet, you will need to define a script that calls `price-feed.clar`'s `update-prices` function regularly to keep the prices updated.
+You'll need to have a wallet funded to cover transaction fees for these updates.
+(For Devnet, the prices are automatically initialized in the Devnet deployment plan at `clarity/deployments/default.devnet-plan.yaml`.)

 ## Testing with Devnet